 Six weeks later, he leaves the party.

-Uh he was he was pretty much liberal.
+He was pretty much liberal.

-He wasn't a moderate Republican, he was a liberal Republican most of the time, and and uh I think probably the the last straw with him is something that that he was really hoping for, and it didn't happen.
+And I think probably the last straw with him is something that he was really hoping for, and it didn't happen.

 He didn't get that because you don't get a medal for doing the right thing.

-The Republicans are just too freaky right wingish.
+The Republicans are just too freaky, right-wingish.

 This is ultimately good.